-But the rich history of this portion of the Midi is not limited to Antiquity: from the Provençal-Catalan culture of the Middle ages and the Avignon Papacy in the 14th century to the French Revolution with its La Marseillaise anthem and the great artists of the 19th and 20th century who chose this part of the Mediterranean coast as their favorite retreat, this part of France has been, and still is, one of the most culturally vibrant regions of Europe.
+But the rich history of this portion of the Midi is not limited to Antiquity: from the Provençal-Catalan culture of the Middle Ages and the Avignon Papacy in the 14th century to the French Revolution with its La Marseillaise anthem and the great artists of the 19th and 20th century who chose this part of the Mediterranean coast as their favorite retreat, this part of France has been, and still is, one of the most culturally vibrant regions of Europe.

-Our advice: along with the largest cities, take your time to visit also the countryside and smaller towns, such as Ceret and Rivesaltes, which can provide you a pleasant, relaxing, and unorthodox voyage across over twenty centuries of great culture.
+Our advice: along with the largest cities, take your time to visit the countryside and smaller towns, such as Ceret and Rivesaltes, which can provide you with a pleasant, relaxing, and unorthodox voyage across over twenty centuries of great culture.

 Cover image: the Mucem Museum in Marseille; © Lisa Ricciotti – Rudy Ricciotti – Roland Carta